kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Contemplating about it, I decided to leave all that in place.
 It makes you look much smarter if you present a solution in a way that nobody can understand how you ever could reach it.
 This attitude is well known.
 But if you want to learn how to get to a solution, you have to study how this can be done from scratch.

 Not those are smart who nod and pretend to understand, but those who dare to ask if they don't understand.
 That's the only chance to grow and become smarter.
 As a teacher, I preferred the latter type and encouraged everybody to ask early and often.

+Interestingly, most didn't, and the reason is that you have to be clever to find out that there is a question to be asked in the first place and then also to be able to articulate that question.
+That's why it's common sense that once you arrive at a question the solution is not far away.

 More complex cases <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------